oGaabs/oGaabs/README.md

 ---

-* 💻 I’m currently learning **Design Pattern, React, Java, JavaScript, DotNet, Flutter and working in TCC.**
+* 💻 I’m currently learning **Design Pattern, React, Java, DotNet, Flutter and working in TCC.**
 * 💼 looking for **internship** in the RMC (Região Metropolitana de Campinas) or Home office
 * 📌 any **freelance work**?
 Contact me, **[email]** :)
 * 💬 **ask me about anything**, I'm happy to help or get suggestions.